Headless commerce has become increasingly important for businesses looking to keep up with the competition in the digital world.

 According to Andrew Froehlich, the President of West Gate Networks, headless commerce offers a number of potential benefits for businesses seeking to make their operations more efficient and capable.

-One clear benefit is the ability for organizations to personalize interactions with customers on the front-end sales experience.
+One obvious advantage is the opportunity for firms to personalize interactions with clients on the front end of the sales process.

 Features such as custom shopping preferences, personalized recommendations and promotions based on purchase history can be used to create a stronger bond between the customer and business.